 Criteria JORC Code explanation Commentary • Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
-Mineralised intervals were drilled with NQ diamond core and sampled by cutting the core with a diamond saw and the half core submitted for assay. • Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+Mineralised intervals were drilled with NQ diamond core and sampled by cutting the core with a diamond saw and the half core submitted for assay.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Sample intervals vary depending on geological contacts and are generally between 0.5m and 1.5m, averaging 1.0m in length.
 Sampling is continuous throughout the mineralised intervals with no gaps. • Aspects of the determination of mineralisation that are Material to the Public Report.
 Prior to cutting, the core was marked up by a geologist, orienting the core to ensure the relative orientation of consecutive pieces of core, always taking the left hand half of the core looking down the hole.
 Sampling techniques • In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
 All core photographed for reference and sample intervals and can be compared with assays.
 Samples are taken according to geological controls on mineralisation.
 This includes larger sample intervals representative of the wide mineralised intervals.
 All aspects of the determination of mineralisation are described in this table, but of particular materiality to this Public report is the high quality and completeness of core.
 The core sampling method is considered appropriate for the Abra mineralisation.
 Drilling techniques • Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 HQ core intervals were drilled as pre-collars within the non-mineralised overburden before converting to NQ diamond core standard tube drilling for the remainder of each hole.
-Core holes were oriented using ACT Mk.3 NQ / HQ Core Ori kit by the drillers and bottom of hole marked on the core.
+HQ and NQ core holes were systematically oriented using either a Reflex ACT Mk.3 or TrueCore core orientation system.
+The bottom of hole was marked on the core as a reference for structural measurements.
 Drill sample recovery • Method of recording and assessing core and chip sample recoveries and results assessed.
 All core was measured for recovery by Galena staff and recovery % recorded.
-Overall recovery was excellent due to the silicified nature of the rock, which resulted in 100% or close to 100% for a majority of the holes.
+Overall recovery was excellent due to the silicified and massive nature of the rock, which resulted in 100% or close to 100% for a majority of the holes.
 Photographic evidence of all core supports this.